Andronovo

 mapping the connections between Indo-Aryans and Iranians, her grasp

-two groups, is a bit hazy and ultimately incorrect: “Kinsmen marry
+the two groups, is a bit hazy and ultimately incorrect: “Kinsmen

-each other among modern Iranian peoples (…) This could be attributed
+marry each other among modern Iranian peoples (…) This could

-to the caste system in India when marriage was within a caste without
+be attributed to the caste system in India when marriage was within

 She

+system.
 Iranian cousin marriage probably predated the caste system.
-Even in

-the Aryan Invasion Theory (AIT), the invasion predated and occasioned
+Even in the Aryan Invasion Theory (AIT), the invasion predated and

-the genesis of the caste system, which took place in India, where the
+occasioned the genesis of the caste system, which took place in

-Iranians never set foot.
-Indian sources too indicate that caste endogamy
+India, where the Iranians never set foot.
+Indian sources too indicate

 The